basp/nanibot/README.md

 Both of them are implemented as a handler for the `nani_event` process.
 Everything is boilerplate mostly except for the `handle_event/2` function.

-The `greeter` module is quite simply, it responds to the `names` event and emits a basic greeting that is customized when there's only a single other person in the channel.
+The `greeter` module is quite simple, it responds to the `names` event and emits a basic greeting that is customized when there's only a single other person in the channel.
 The `markov_respond` module uses the registered `markov_server` service that can be used to generate responses.
 The markov